-“As you can see, Your Honor, my client may be 35 years old, but he is — in no way or shape — an adult.
-If it pleases the court, I’d like to call into evidence the fact he wore a Warzone t-shirt to this court date,” Hankley said.
+“As you can see, Your Honor, my client may be old enough to be the father of teenagers, but he is — in no way, shape, or form — an adult.
+If it pleases the court, I’d like to call into evidence the fact he wore a Warzone t-shirt to this trial,” said public defenderDavid Hankley while trying to convince the judge to try his client as a minor.
 “Add to that his Twitter feed, where he obsesses over ideas of ‘unity’ within a scene full of 15-year-olds, and I think the picture becomes clear.”

-But the judge and prosecutor, veterans of the court system, weren’t having any of it.
+The judge and prosecutor, veterans of the court system, were reportedly unmoved by the motion.

 In his final ruling, the honorable Judge Mike Joge struck a chastising tone with Ahmed.

-“Just because you spend all your time arguing with children on these online music forums doesn’t mean you aren’t 35 years old,” Joge asserted.
+“Just because you spend all your time arguing with children on these online music forums doesn’t mean you a child yourself,” Joge asserted.
 “I sentence you to 25 ta life.”

 Before Ahmed was dragged off into his holding cell, he gave a brief statement to the press.

-“It’s not who I am, it’s not how I feel,” Ahmed insisted of his sentencing.
+“It’s not who I am, it’s not how I feel,” Ahmed insisted as he writhed in handcuffs.
 “I’m gonna stay young until I die.”

 Photo by Maveric2003 & Rangrageart.
 Concept by Cody Backus.